 What information does the charity collect?

-The charity collects and processes a range of information about you.
+The charity collects and processes a range of information and data about you.
 This includes:

 - your name, address and contact details, including email address and telephone number;